Man faces federal charge in killing of Ukrainian woman on Charlotte train

-WASHINGTON — (AP) — The Justice Department on Tuesday charged a man with a lengthy arrest record with the fatal stabbing of a Ukrainian refugee on a North Carolina commuter train last month, meaning he could face the death penalty.
+WASHINGTON — (AP) — The Justice Department on Tuesday charged a man accused of fatally stabbing a Ukrainian refugee on a North Carolina commuter train last month with a federal crime that could carry the death penalty.

 The federal charge comes amid growing questions about why Decarlos Brown Jr. was on the street despite 14 prior criminal arrests before he was accused of pulling out a knife and killing 23-year-old Iryna Zarutska in an apparently random attack captured on video.

-Zarutska had come to the United States to escape the war in Ukraine, relatives wrote in a GoFundMe post, describing her as determined to build a safer life.
+Zarutska had been living in a bomb shelter in Ukraine before coming to to the U.S. to escape the war, according to relatives, who described her as determined to build a safer life.

 Video released Friday shows Zarutska entering a light-rail train on Aug.
 22 and taking a seat in front of Brown, who was seated behind her.
 Minutes later, without any apparent interaction, he pulls out a pocketknife, stands and slashes her in the neck, investigators said.
 Passengers scream and scatter as she collapses.

-North Carolina prosecutors charged Brown with first-degree murder.
-He now also faces a federal charge of causing death on a mass transportation system, which carries up to life in prison or the death penalty.
+He is charged federally with causing death on a mass transportation system, which carries up to life in prison or the death penalty.
+Russ Ferguson, the U.S. attorney for the western district of North Carolina, said additional charges could be brought as the investigation continues.

+The federal case will run parallel with the state case charging Brown with first-degree murder.

 The death penalty is also a potential punishment for people convicted of first-degree murder in North Carolina.
 However, the state has not carried out an execution since 2006.
 Legal challenges over the use of lethal injection drugs and a doctor's presence at executions have in part delayed action.